spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/rules-and-scopes/inherited-scope.md

 ---

 ![Inherited scope](https://confluence-connect.gliffy.net/embed/image/e473a9ca-2eb7-481d-b0c4-72d2563ec466.png?utm_medium=live&utm_source=custom)
-Inherited scope rules used when you need to grant access to an entity (child) that inherits from another entity (parent).
-Here are some examples of inheritance:
+Inherited scope rules apply when you need to grant access to an entity (child) that inherits from another entity (parent).
+Here are a few examples of inheritance:

 - MerchantProductAbstracts → Merchants (through `MerchantProductAbstract.fk_merchant`)
 - MerchantSalesOrders → Merchants (through `MerchantSalesOrder.merchant_reference`)
 - Shipments → Orders (through `Shipment.order_reference`)

-Inheritance rules (child → parent relation) set in the configuration (learn more about [Persistence ACL configuration](../configuration.html)).
+Inheritance rules (child-parent relationship) are set in the configuration (read more about [Persistence ACL configuration](../configuration.html)).

-Inherited scope functionality has one feature: it is enough to have **read** access right to the parent for successful inheritance for any operation (create/read/update/delete).
+Inherited scope functionality has one unique feature: it is sufficient to have **read** access to the parent for successful inheritance for any operation (create/read/update/delete).

-Let's look at an example where a user has a configuration where SpyMerchantProductAbstract inherits from SpyMerchant, and the user has 2 rules:
+Here is an example where a user has a configuration where `SpyMerchantProductAbstract` inherits from `SpyMerchant`, and the user has 2 rules:

 - inherited for `MerchantProductAbstract`
 - segment for `Merchant`